AllenInstitute/AllenSDK/doc_template/index.rst

 What's New - Release 0.16.0 (October 4th, 2018)
 -----------------------------------------------

 The 0.16.0 release coincides with the release of significantly more data in the Allen Brain Observatory.
-To access the new data, remove the following files from your `BrainObservatoryCache` manifest directory:
+To access the new data, remove the following files from your :py:class:`~allensdk.core.brain_observatory_cache.BrainObservatoryCache` manifest directory:

     * ``cell_specimens.json``
     * ``experiment_containers.json``